springboardmentor625/job-discovery-platform/README.md

 Protected Backend Endpoints
 ```

-Only authenticated users can access protected candidate functionality.
+Only authenticated candidates can access protected functionality.

 ---

-# Resume Processing Technologies
+## Resume Processing Technologies

-Resume processing uses dedicated libraries for document handling and text extraction, including support for PDF and DOCX files.
+Resume processing uses libraries for document handling and text extraction, including support for PDF and DOC/DOCX files.

-The extracted information is then used by the matching and recommendation pipeline.
+The extracted information is used by:

+* Resume analysis
+* Skill matching
+* ATS calculation
+* Recommendation generation

+DOC/DOCX preview processing may use headless LibreOffice conversion when required.

 ---

-# Job Import
+## Job Import

-SwipeX supports importing job postings from the available dataset.
+SwipeX supports importing job postings from available datasets.

-The import process stores job information in PostgreSQL so that the jobs can be used by:
+The import process stores job information in PostgreSQL so that jobs can be used for:

 * Recommendations
 * Explore Jobs
 * ATS matching
 * Swipe Deck
-* Applications
+* Job details

-Management commands are included for importing and seeding job data.
+Django management commands are included for importing job data.

 ---

-# Docker
+## Docker

 SwipeX is containerized using Docker and Docker Compose.